Kogiku/gnome-icon-theme-s/README.md

 * [Stardust](src/folders-stardust.svg) (purple)
 * [Steel](src/folders-steel.svg) (grey)

-### Some notable differences from 3.12.0
+### Some notable differences relative to gnome-icon-theme 3.12.0:
 * More colors to choose from.
 * Save and save-as cabinet icons were replaced with floppy icons.
 * Additional icons were added from sources such as the [Adwaita](https://github.com/GNOME/adwaita-icon-theme) and [MATE](https://github.com/mate-desktop/mate-icon-theme) icon themes.
-* Translations were removed for easy maintenance.

 ## Installation
 ### Packages